bianc8/alchemy/README.md

 </summary>

+### Week 1 assignment

+ECDSA Node, react frontend that communicates to centralized (trusted) backend to transfer funds between accounts.

+The frontend requests a private key, it display account balance, and allows to send funds to another account (use account public key).

+The Transfer function on the client signs the transaction for the backend to verify.

+The backend verifies the signature and updates the account balances if everything checks out correct.

 ### Exercise 1: findColor

 Using Rainbow table approach, find the color of the given hash from a list of known colors.